wq/wq/docs/guides/define-a-custom-input-type.md

 )
 ```

 The custom keys will be merged with the default field configuration to generate `data/config.js`.
-Each field's configuration is passed as props to [`<AutoInput />`][AutoInput], which selects and renders the actual [input component].
+Each field's configuration is passed as props to [`<AutoInput />`][AutoInput], which selects and renders the actual [input component][input components].

 ### Demo 2